-(a) The commissioner may issue a refund on a license, not including any issuing fees paid under section 97A.485, subdivision 6, if the request is received within 90 days of the original license purchase and:
+(a) The commissioner may issue a refund on a license, not including any issuing fees paid under section 97A.485, subdivision 6, if:

 (1) the licensee dies before the opening of the licensed season.
 The original license and a copy of the death certificate must be provided to the commissioner;

 (2) the licensee is unable to participate in the licensed activity because the licensee is called to active military duty or military leave is canceled during the entire open season of the licensed activity.
 The original license and a copy of the military orders or notice of cancellation of leave must be provided to the commissioner; or

 (3) the licensee purchased two licenses for the same license season in error.

 (b) This subdivision does not apply to lifetime licenses.